tambeparth/my-next-app/DEPLOYMENT.md

-# 🚀 DEPLOYMENT GUIDE - AI Travel Project
+# 🚀 VERCEL DEPLOYMENT GUIDE - AI Travel Project

+## ✅ **PROJECT IS VERCEL-READY!**

+Your AI Travel project has been optimized for Vercel deployment with all critical issues resolved.

 ## 🚀 Quick Deploy to Vercel